gchq/gaffer-doc/docs/administration-guide/gaffer-stores/simple-federated/access-control.md

 ## Restricting Graph Access

 To restrict access to a graph you must add the access controls when the graph is added to the federated store.
-Once added to a store a graph's access can not be altered without removing and re-adding it.
+Once added to a store a graph's access cannot be altered without removing and re-adding it.

 The available restrictions you can apply when adding a graph are as follows,